 I broke the project down into 3 stages: the seat, the back panel and the backrest.

-I thought the arms of the chair had to come off too, but it wasn’t necessary at this stage.
-I removed one and left the other one on so I could prop it up to get some leverage (and a better picture) once it was in my work table.
+I removed one of the arms so I could prop it up to get some leverage (and a better picture) once it was in my work table.

 Interestingly, there weren’t too many staples holding the fabric on around the perimeter of the seat.
-All the work in gathering up the fabric was done by a black grosgrain ribbon tape with cord running through it.
+Grosgrain ribbon tape, with cord running through, it does all work of gathering up the fabric.

-I decided I wanted to reuse the ribbon again; you have to be careful not to let the cord slip out of the slots as you remove the staples.
+If you want to reuse the ribbon again, as I did, be careful not to let the cord slip out of the slots as you remove the staples.

 Luckily the manufacturer left enough of the cord to work with before cutting it or I would have had to replace it.
 I did a quick Google search and couldn’t find anything comparable online so I don’t have the faintest clue what it’s called or where I might be able to buy it again (if anyone knows, please leave me a comment)!

 To save the ribbon, I had to use a seam ripper to cut through both straight stitching and serger thread holding it to the fabric.
 It was a bit time consuming so I just cranked up the music and chilled while I was at it.
 To break up the monotony, I would leave it every once in a while and then come back to it.
-When it was finally released from the fabric, I pick out all of the loose threads from both the ribbon and fabric and set the ribbon aside.
+Pick out all of the loose threads from both the ribbon and fabric and set the ribbon aside.

 Now it’s time to cut new fabric; I used the old fabric as my pattern.
-If you have a directional pattern as I did (shells), ensure that all your pattern pieces are placed on the fabric in the same direction.
-I wanted the fat end of the shells pointing downward (as you’ll see later in the finished chair).
+If you have a directional pattern like me, ensure that all your pattern pieces are on the fabric in the same direction.
+I placed the fat end of the shells pointing downward (as you’ll see later in the finished chair).

-As I only discovered after I cut the fabric, the old fabric had stretched out of shape so it was now bigger than the length of the ribbon; I had to adjust and re-cut the fabric so the perimeter was the same size as ribbon.
-This part was a bit of trial and error.
+As I only discovered after I cut the fabric, the old fabric had stretched so was now bigger than the length of the ribbon.
+Adjusting and re-cutting the fabric so the perimeter was the same size as ribbon was an exercise of trial and error.

 After the fabric is cut, make sure to iron out all the creases – otherwise they’ll always be there in your finished chair.
 Don’t get lazy and skip this step!